isacoding/crowdfunding_back_end/README.md

 3. **Pledge System**

-   - Mentors pledge hours to support a mentee's project.
+   - Mentors pledge hours to support a mentee’s project.
 A progress tracker shows how many hours have been pledged versus the total target hours for the project.

 4. **Basic Search/Filter**